viamrobotics/docs/docs/use-cases/create-module.md

 In the example above, the model namespace is set to `acme` to match the owning organization's namespace.
 If the two namespaces do not match, the command will return an error.

-For more information, see [Naming your model](/registry/#naming-your-model-namespacerepo-namename).
+For more information, see [Name your new resource model](/create-module/#name-your-new-resource-model).

     {{% /alert %}}